Customer Service Advisor

 Here's a rough guide to typical payloads on different van types:

-Type Payload range Example
+Type Payload Range Example

 Van Leasing Deals